Looking for the best way to start running when you’re overweight? Then you come to the right place.

 Fat People Running?
 FAQ

-Running regularly can help you lose weight and keep it under control, even though starting can be hard, especially if you haven’t done any exercise for a while.
+Running regularly can help you shed pounds and keep them off, even though it may be tough to get started, especially if you’ve been inactive for a while.

 See Your Doctor